dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 - DscCommunity.org pipeline is fixed (using a workaround) - still waiting on the fix that makes us use the latest version of Hugo.
+- Upcoming talks to PS Summit NA and PSConfEU
+- Demo of Sampler.DscPipeline

 Do the community have any activity updates?

 #### DSC resource modules that have been released recently

 - Releases
+  - SChannelDsc v1.3.0
+  - ConfigMgrCBDsc v3.0.0
-  - TBD
+  - SharePointDsc v5.0.0
 - Preview releases
+  - SqlServerDsc v16.0.0-preview0003
-  - TBD
+  - SharePointDsc v5.1.0-preview0003

 #### Tooling modules that have been released recently

 - Releases
+  - Sampler v0.112.1
+  - Sampler.GitHubTasks v0.3.4
-  - TBD
+  - DscResource.DocGenerator v0.10.3
 - Preview releases
+  - Sampler v0.112.2-preview0001
-  - TBD
+  - Sampler.GitHubTasks v0.3.5-preview0001

 #### Community questions